FOSSNSS/website/src/content/blog/2020-09-10-schedule-for-mini-conference/index.md

 # FOSSNSS 1st Anniversary

 It has been a very long journey and we would like to celebrate this moment.
 We the FOSS Cell NSSCE is organising a 2 day event to celebrate this milestone with various talks from renounced personalities form the FOSS community.
+The event will be inaugurated by **Prof. Nanda Kumar P**, Dean UG (Professor of Electronics & Communication Engineering.)

 ## Thanks